adrybakov/rad-tools/docs/source/installation.rst

 Update
 ======

-If you want to update the package to the last available version (|release|) run the following in your terminal:
+If you want to update the package to the latest available version (|release|) run the following in your terminal:

 .. code-block:: console